previous pageDisplaying 691-720 of 1579next page

 Compiler’s Note: The story of the Sullenbergers’ adoption of their two daughters is related in Chapter 5: “The Gift of Girls.”

 Holding the Hope: My Daughter’s Journey Through Reactive Attachment Disorder.
 Jennette Dougan.
 2002.
 113p.
-Hope Shining Brightly, LLC.
+Hope Shining Brightly.

 Holding Time.
 Martha Welch.
 1988.
 254p.
 Simon & Schuster.